Edward Colston: Modern reappraisal

-In April 2018, the Lord Mayor of Bristol ordered that a portrait of Colston be removed from her office, saying that she would not "be comfortable sharing it with the portrait".
-She said that it is planned that the portrait will be hung in the proposed Museum of Abolition in the city at a future date.

-In 2020, at the sight of the toppling of the Edward Colston statue in Bristol, a member of the organisational team for the event "was adamant that Colston’s charitable deeds in no way made up for the transportation of thousands of Africans into slavery.
+In 2020, at the sight of the toppling of the Edward Colston statue in Bristol, a member of the organisational team for the event "was adamant that Colston's charitable deeds in no way made up for the transportation of thousands of Africans into slavery.
 'The statue was glorifying the acts of a slave trader.
 He gave some money to schools and good causes but it was blood money', she said".